devbis/pppp_camera/README.md

 ## Configuration

-Add component and insert camera IP address
+Add component and insert camera IP address.
+If username and passwords are blank it will use default values for
+authentication: `admin:6666`

 ## Usage